-Mrs Fiona Gardiner graduated in 1998 from the University of Bradford with a Bed in primary education and humanities.
+Mrs Fiona Gardiner graduated in 1998 from the University of Bradford with a B Ed in primary education and humanities.
 She has worked in several Calderdale schools, West Vale, Withinfields, Carr Green and The Halifax Academy teaching across EYFS, KS1, KS2 and KS3.
 Whilst at Carr Green she completed her NPQML where she was a member of the SLT, leading in a variety of subject areas and teaching and learning across school.

 At The Halifax Academy Mrs Gardiner set up and ran the Accelerator unit for children who were not secondary ready.
-This started with two classes and was so successful expanded to 6 classes.
-She also ran the transition between primary and secondary schools.
+This started with two classes and was so successful it expanded to 6 classes.